John Anderson (natural philosopher)

-and liberal educator at the forefront of the application of science to technology in the industrial revolution, and of the education and advancement of working men and women.
+and liberal educator at the forefront of the application of science to technology in the Industrial Revolution, and of the education and advancement of working men and women.
 He was a joint founder of the Royal Society of Edinburgh, and was the posthumous founder of Anderson's College (later Anderson's Institution), which ultimately evolved into the University of Strathclyde.

 Early life and career

 Anderson was born at the manse at Rosneath, Dunbartonshire, the son of Margaret Turner (d.
 1784) and Rev James Anderson His father and grandfather were prominent ministers of the church.
 After his father's death he was raised by his aunt in Stirling, where he attended grammar school.

 He graduated with an MA from the University of Glasgow in 1745.

-During the Jacobite Rising of 1745 he served as an officer in the Hanoverian army.
+During the Jacobite Rising of 1745 he served as an officer in the Hanoverian Army.

-From 1755-57 he was Professor of Ecclesiastical History in the University of Glasgow, and from 1757 to 1796 Professor of Natural Philosophy.
+From 1755 to 1757 he was Professor of Ecclesiastical History in the University of Glasgow, and from 1757 to 1796 Professor of Natural Philosophy.
 He is the longest-serving natural philosophy lecturer during the 18th century.